• Skip to primary navigation

 In order to be able to make whole grain bread that is not just yummy and comforting, but also healthy and nutritious, we use the Fidibus 21 Grain Mill and love it, see also why we like our Wolfgang Fidibus 21 Grain Mill.

-For yeast, we use SAF Red Instant yeast.
-It simply works great for all kind of backing.
+For yeast, we use SAF Red Instant Yeast.
+It simply works great for all kinds of baking.

 Whole Wheat Pita Bread Recipe